 LibriSpeech.
 For the sake of conciseness, we remove the prefix W2V2- in all our results tables in the next section.

-Table 2 Hyperparameters of our pre-trained SSL models.
-Pre-trained SSL models.<
+Table 2 Hyperparameters of our pre-trained SSL models

 3. LeBenchmark results on speech recognition, speech translation and other downstream tasks